iamhll/f265enc_doc/source/before_everything/main.rst

         \

-    #.  change source of pip
+    #.  change the source of pip

         *   create file ~/.pip/pip.config
-        *   enter the following contents
+        *   add the following statements

             ::